dannyferguson/DotNetAngularTemplate/README.md

 I've also provided a docker-compose.yml that gives you a stack running this application, redis and mysql.
 That way you can run and test the whole thing easily.

+## Rate Limits

+I added some basic rate limiting.
+100 requests per minute globally, or 10 per minute for the auth controller.
+You can configure these in [Program.cs](/blob/master/API/Program.cs)